emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## Comparison with ChaCha20-Poly1305 and AES-GCM {#Comp}

 {{comp1}} compares the integrity of GCM-SST, ChaCha20-Poly1305 {{RFC8439}}, and AES-GCM {{RFC5116}} in unicast security protocols with replay protection, where v denotes the number of decryption queries.
-In both Poly1305 and GCM, the forgery probability depends on ℓ; in AES-based algorithms, it additionally involves the Bernstein bound factor δ.
+In both Poly1305 and GCM, the forgery probability depends on ℓ; in GCM it additionally involves the Bernstein bound factor δ.
 GCM-SST requires δ ≈ 1, a property that GCM does not mandate.
 Furthermore, GCM provides no reforgeability resistance, which substantially increases the expected number of forgeries.
 See {{Procter}}, {{Iwata}}, and {{Multiple}} for further details.

 | Name | Tag length (bytes) | Forgery probability before first forgery | Forgery probability after first forgery| Expected number of forgeries |
 | GCM_SST_14 | 14 | 1 / 2<sup>112</sup> | 1 / 2<sup>112</sup> | v / 2<sup>112</sup> |